How to Fix High-limit thermostat failure on GE GTD33EASKWW (Electric)

 High-limit thermostat failure

-This step-by-step repair guide walks you through fixing high-limit thermostat failure on your GE GTD33EASKWW (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing high-limit thermostat failure on your GE GTD33EASKWW (Electric).
+With the right tools and parts, you can handle this repair in 1–2 hours and save yourself a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.

-If your GE GTD33EASKWW is experiencing a high-limit thermostat failure, you may notice one or more of the following symptoms:
+If your GE GTD33EASKWW is suffering from high-limit thermostat failure, you might notice one or more of these symptoms:

-These issues are most commonly caused by a blown or failed high-limit thermostat, which typically wears out due to repeated overheating, restricted airflow from a clogged lint trap or vent, or normal age-related component degradation.
+These issues are usually caused by a blown or failed high-limit thermostat, often due to repeated overheating, restricted airflow from a clogged lint trap or vent, or normal wear and tear over time.

 Tools & Parts Needed